• Skip to main content

 Nicaragua Reforestation Residency Visa

 Nicaragua’s residency by investment program is targeted at reforesting land.
 Your minimum investment is USD $35,000 and should generate some profit.
-A huge advantage is that it offers permanent residency from day one.
-There’s no restriction on nationalities who can apply, and it is a pathway to citizenship.
+You have a massive advantage if you seek permanent residency from day one.
+There’s no restriction on nationalities who can apply; it is a pathway to citizenship.

 The easiest countries to get citizenship